Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Methodology

-Let \( x \in \mathbb{R}^{L \times T} \) represent a multi-lead ECG of length \( T \) with \( L \) channels.
-We divide the interval \([0, T]\) into \( N \) non-overlapping subintervals of length \( t \).
-Each subinterval in each channel constitutes a patch of \( x \), resulting in \( L \times N \) patches.
-The masking strategy in multi-lead ECG must be carefully chosen because patches in different leads at the same temporal position are highly correlated, potentially making the prediction task too easy.
+The masking strategy in multi-lead ECG must be carefully chosen because patches in different leads at the same temporal position are highly correlated \citep{thaler2021only}, potentially making the prediction task too easy.
 To address this, we mask all patches across different leads in the same temporal space.
 With this in mind, we employ two masking strategies: \textit{random masking} and \textit{multi-block masking}.

 In random masking, we randomly select a percentage of subintervals to mask, while in multi-block masking, we select multiple consecutive subintervals to mask.
 Note that we allow these consecutive subintervals to overlap, which requires the model to predict much longer sequences of representations.
-In this paper, we use both masking strategies to evaluate the effectiveness of ECG-JEPA, with a random masking ratio of \((0.6, 0.7)\) and a multi-block masking ratio of \((0.175, 0.225)\) with a frequency of 4.
-The unmasked patches serve as the contextual input for the student networks, while the masked patches are the ones for which we aim to predict the representations.
+To evaluate the effectiveness of ECG-JEPA, we use both strategies, with a random masking ratio of \((0.6, 0.7)\) and a multi-block masking ratio of \((0.175, 0.225)\) at a frequency of 4 (see \ref{sec:maskingratio} for an ablation study on varying masking ratios).
+For either masking strategy, the masking indices are denoted as \(I_{msk} \subset [N]\), and the visible indices as \(I_{vis}\), such that \([N] = I_{msk} \cup I_{vis}\).
+The unmasked patches \( \{ x_{c,i} \}_{c \in [C], i \in I_{vis}} \) serve as contextual input for the student networks, while the masked patches \( \{ x_{c,i} \}_{c \in [C], i \in I_{msk}} \) are the targets to predict in the representation space.

-The patches are converted into sequences of token vectors using a linear layer, and augmented with positional embeddings.
-We employ the conventional 2-dimensional sinusoidal positional embeddings for the student and teacher networks, while we use 1-dimensional sinusoidal positional embeddings for the predictor network.
+The patches \( \{ x_{c,i} \}_{c \in [C], i \in [N]} \) are converted into a sequence of token vectors \( \{ x_{c,i}^{\text{tkn}} \}_{c \in [C], i \in [N]} \) of dimension \(D\) using a linear layer, and augmented with positional embeddings.
+For simplicity, we continue to refer to the token vectors as \(x_{c,i} \in \mathbb{R}^{D}\) with a slight abuse of notation.
+We employ the conventional 2-dimensional sinusoidal positional embeddings for the student and teacher networks, while 1-dimensional sinusoidal positional embeddings are used for the predictor network.